webmutation/toh-aot-universal-ng4/README.md

 $ run npm serve:uni
 ```

-Disable the build.js in the index-aot.html file to see only the SSR
+By Default the build.js is disabled in the index-aot.html file to see only the SSR running

 ```javascript
 <script src="dist/build.js"></script>